 Brain Machine Interface Platform (BMI-PF) accumulates BMI (Brain Machine Interfaces)-related experimental data, mathematical models, and tools generated in neuroscience, computational theory, and robotics.

 ※ Development project of this platform has finished.
-New access environment is in preparation.
+It is continuously open for your access.

 The Comprehensive Brain Science platform (CBSN-PF) comprises following the databases.
 1) The CBSN database primarily contains information on researchers who provide support to other researchers in the CBSN.
 2) The Neuroscientist-SNS is a social networking service to promote the exchange of information and communication among scientists in the field of brain sciences.
 3) The Mouse Phenotype Database contains the raw data of behavioral tests derived from various genetically engineered mice.